 As the classic heating solution, furnaces are still the hottest seller with homeowners who need heat.
 Consumers can choose between furnaces that run on electricity, oil or gas.
-Old models of gas furnaces were known for their inefficiency, but this is no longer a concern with newer gas models, which are favorites with consumers who are concerned about their gas bills.
+Old models of gas furnaces were known for their inefficiency, but this is no longer a concern with newer gas models, which are favourites with consumers who are concerned about their gas bills.

 Because no gas is used in their operation, heat pumps are preferred by some homeowners because there is no risk of carbon monoxide poisoning during use.
 Heat pumps are also more than just heaters– they can also air condition your home in the summertime by using refrigerated coils to absorb heat.

-So Which Is Better?
+So, Which Is Better?

 Those in milder climates can benefit from the cost efficiency, safety and simplicity of heat pumps.
+Whereas furnaces will work at maximum until they reach the set temperature, heat pumps will constantly cycle, measure and react to the temperature to get the required temperature.
 Plus, their ability to be used for cooling makes heat pumps perfect for homeowners who want to avoid running costly air conditioning systems in the warmer months.

 The biggest issue to consider when deciding between a furnace or heat pump is the temperatures your home is exposed to in the colder months.
 You may also wish to weigh the price you pay for electricity, considering that heat pumps and some furnaces run on electricity.
 Finally, you will want to consider the estimated cost of gas required to run a gas furnace and compare it to the electricity you would use with the electrical options.